jake-knerr/chess/README.md

 }
 ```

-#### When adding rules to a composite that do not override styles from the composed component, then one does not need to write the composed component's defining rule.
+#### When adding rules to a composite that do not override styles from the composed component, one does not need to write the composed component's defining rule.

 ```css
 /* composed component */